mrciolino/Job-Tag-Classifier/README.md

 ![Kiku](refs/data_example.png)

+# Feature Creation

+Feature Creation

+text features:
+characfter count
+word count
+word deswnity
+puncutation couint
+uppercase word count
+stopword count

+part of speech:
+noun count
+pronoun count
+verb count
+adjective count
+adverb count

+aggregate rows:
+count tag for each job id and put them on one row

+# Feature Processing

+feature processing

+clean text:
+remove any html or css code from the text replace any leftover arrows from the text replace any new line symboles

+strip text:

+expand any contractions
+make all the text lowercase
+remove any punucations
+remove any digits
+remove stopwords

+stem text:
+stem all the words

+scale pos features:
+scale the pos features to not distort the data

+hash text:
+use feature hashing to reduce feature size and allow model to learn new input words

 # The Model

 Our model is a CNN with LTSM that has an embedding layer, 2 convolutional & pooling layers, a LSTM layer, and 3 dense layers forming or neural network.
 Here is a representation of our network.